mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 to-time.
 Natural reproduction is a high crime and punishable by the death of both parents and their naturally created child.
-The parents are referred to as ‘heretics’ and children as ‘abominations’.
+The parents are referred to as 'heretics' and children as 'abominations'.

-It should be noted that Khusgurlu’s use of cloning technology and consciousness templates treads a fine line with recent Imperial law.
+It should be noted that Khusgurlu's use of cloning technology and consciousness templates treads a fine line with recent Imperial law.
 In 1070, Emperor Paulo III ruled that consciousness transfer is a crime